PapiLer/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## What did the shy pebble wish for?
+That she was a little boulder.